trance1st/capsule-runnable-war-maven/README.md

 # This project is a simple example using capsule.io

-It's inspirated by the repo https://github.com/puniverse/capsule-runnable-war
+It's inspirated by the following example https://github.com/puniverse/capsule-runnable-war

 To build: